Ty Vickery

 Tyrone John Vickery (born 31 May 1990) is a former Australian rules footballer who played for the Richmond Football Club and Hawthorn Football Club in the Australian Football League (AFL).
 He is the son of former Collingwood player John Vickery.

 Junior career

-As a junior, Vickery played for Sandringham in the TAC Cup.
+As a junior, Vickery played for the Sandringham Dragons in the TAC Cup.
 At age 17 and when completing his second last year at Haileybury College, he suffered a ruptured anterior cruciate ligament when his right knee collapsed under a tackle.
 He faced ten months away from football but returned to represent the Victorian Metro side in the Under-18 National Championships where he won All-Australian selection.